 IBM corporations logo. /Courtesy of

-U.S. IBM agreed to acquire the real-time data streaming platform corporations Confluent for about $11.0 billion (about 16.1 trillion won).
-It is seen as a strategy to speed up its shift to an AI-centered business by securing data stream technology essential for Generative AI and agent AI.
+U.S. IBM agreed to acquire real-time data streaming platform corporations Confluent for about $11.0 billion (about 16.1 trillion won).
+The move is seen as a strategy to speed up a shift to AI-centered business by securing data stream technology essential for Generative AI and agent AI.

-The transaction is the largest among the M&A deals IBM has carried out over several years as it pursues an AI-centered restructuring.
+The transaction is the largest among the M&A deals IBM has pursued over several years as it pushes a shift to an AI-centered structure.
 Arvind Krishna, IBM chief executive officer (CEO), said, "IBM, together with Confluent, will help corporations deploy Generative AI and agent AI faster and more efficiently."

-IBM is reshaping its portfolio around an enterprise AI platform, Hybrid Cloud, and Quantum Computing.
+IBM is reshaping its portfolio around enterprise AI platforms, Hybrid Cloud and Quantum Computing.
 Last year, it agreed to acquire cloud software corporations HashiCorp for $6.4 billion.

-After news of the acquisition broke, Confluent's share price on the New York stock market jumped intraday to around $30, surging about 30% from the previous session.
+After news of the acquisition broke, Confluent's share price on the New York stock market jumped to around $30 intraday, surging about 30% from the previous session.

 ※ This article has been translated by AI.
 Share your feedback here.